maureryakov/ubersetzer/README.md

 ## Usage

-You can always see an active version of this robot [here](https://t.me/amir_translator_bot).
+You can always see an active version of this bot [here](https://t.me/amir_translator_bot).
-To your version of this robot follow the steps below:
+To run your version of this bot follow the steps below:

-1. get your personal API token from [@BotFather](https://t.me/botfather)
+1. Get your personal API token from [@BotFather](https://t.me/botfather)
 2. Clone the repository

    ```shell